-A new omnibus farm bill (P.L.
-110-246, first passed as H.R.
-2419) contains a number of amendments to the AWA.
+The 2008 farm bill (P.L.
+110-246) contains a number of amendments to the AWA.
 One section (§14207) strengthens further the definitions of, and penalties for, activities related to animal fighting.
 For example, maximum imprisonment rises to five years from the current three years.
 The animal fighting provision is based on language in S. 1880 and H.R.
-3219-bills introduced shortly after the July 17, 2007, indictment of NFL quarterback Michael Vick on charges related to dog fighting-to more explicitly ban various dog fighting activities, and to define the term.
+3219 (110th Congress)-bills introduced shortly after the July 17, 2007, indictment of NFL quarterback Michael Vick on charges related to dog fighting-to more explicitly ban various dog fighting activities, and to define the term.